All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • If you complete all sets at the top of the rep range (for example, 3 sets of 8), increase the weight by 5 pounds the next time you do that exercise

-• If you cannot complete the minimum reps (for example, only getting 5 when the target is 6 to 8), keep the weight the same and work on adding reps
+• If you can't complete the minimum reps (for example, only getting 5 when the target is 6 to 8), keep the weight the same and work on adding reps

 • Review progress every four weeks.
 If no progress has occurred, assess sleep, protein intake, and total volume before adding more work.

-progressive overload semaglutide
+Progressive overload semaglutide

 Full Body Training During Tirzepatide Dose Escalation